openstreetmap/id-tagging-schema/MIGRATION_GUIDE.md

 # unreleased version Migration Guide

-`related.expectedVertices` and `related.expectedVerticesCrossReference` were added, editors may use this to enhance editing experience of vertices.
+`related.expectedVertices` was added, editors may use this to enhance editing experience of vertices.

 # v7 Migration Guide